-Seen through the photographs of Francis Bedford (1815-94), the first photographer to travel on a royal tour.
-It explores the cultural and political significance Victorian Britain attached to the region, which was then as complex and contested as it remains today.
+Seen through the photographs of Francis Bedford (1815-94), the first photographer to travel on a royal tour, it explores the cultural and political significance Victorian Britain attached to the region, which was then as complex and contested as it remains today.

-The tour took the Prince to Egypt, Palestine and the Holy Land, Syria, Lebanon, Turkey and Greece.
-He met rulers, politicians and other notable figures, and travelled in a manner unassociated with royalty – by horse and camping out in tents.
+The tour took the Prince to Egypt, Palestine and the Holy Land, Syria, Lebanon, Turkey and Greece where he met rulers, politicians and other notable figures, and travelled in a manner not associated with royalty – by horse and camping out in tents.